If you’re struggling to stay on top of keyword relevance, here’s a script to help you up your match type game.

 It makes it easier to filter for and make changes to certain campaigns, ad groups or keywords, and facilitates comparing similar campaign groups.
 And don’t forget to always use a consistent naming system – aside from saving yourself a headache in future, it makes setting up scripts like this one a bit easier.

-In your account in the Google Ads interface, go to Bulk Actions, choose Scripts, then make a new one and paste in the script at the end of this article.
+In your account in the Google Ads interface, go to Bulk Actions, choose Scripts, then make a new one and paste in the script at the bottom of this page.

 There are a few settings for you to play around with based on your preferences: